dewbror/breakanoid/README.md

 License
 -------

-The source code in this repository is licensed under the zlib License, see LICENSE.
+The source code in this repository is licensed under the zlib License, see [LICENSE.txt](https://github.com/dewbror/breakanoid/blob/master/LICENSE.txt).
 This license applies only to the source code files.

 --- end of README ---